ms-iot/content/en-US/win10/samples/SerialSample.md

 * We add the ability to cancel the read task using the **CancellationToken**.

-* Finally, we close the device connection and clean up when done
+* Finally, we close the device connection and clean up when done.